zstumgoren/data-driven-news/src/_includes/bna/2024/assignments/beats-and-user-stories.md

 * Go to GitHub
 * Create a new *private* project called **bna-team-name**
-* Add your teammates and me (zstumgoren) as collaborators to the repo
+* Add your teammates and me (zstumgoren) as collaborators on the repo

 ### Create a team Slack channel

-Using the same name as your GitHub project, create a slack channel in our class workspace.
+Using the same name as your GitHub project, create a Slack channel in our class workspace.

 ## User-centric project ideas